machaao/rasa-sample-nlu-bot/README.md

 * Push and deploy the docker image to Heroku.
 ```
-	heroku container:push web -a <Your App Name>
+	heroku container:push web -a <Your Bot Name>
-	heroku container:push release -a <Your App Name>
+	heroku container:push release -a <Your Bot Name>
 ```

 ### Update your webhook ###